-award-winning artist who lives and works
+who lives and works near

-Robyn enjoys painting, but dedicates most of her time making sculptures in clay.
-Her loving rendition of the human form conveys her passion for sculpture and painting.
-Some of her clay pieces are stylized and symbolic, while others are realistic ... yet with a rawness that makes them very intimate.
-She leaves the clay unglazed to convey the interior experience of being human.
-Her use of coloured slips suggests her fascination with colour.
-The clay used is a strong raku clay that is suitable for in or outdoors, she fires them in her gas kiln.
+Robyn enjoys painting but dedicates most of her time to making sculptures in clay.
+Her loving rendition of the human form conveys her passion for people and the human condition.
+Some of her clay pieces are stylized and symbolic, while others are realistic, yet with a rawness that makes them very intimate.
+She leaves the clay unglazed to express the interior experience of being human.
+Her use of coloured slips and paints reveals her fascination with colour.
+The clays used are strong raku clays that are suitable for in or outdoors.

 I have been an artist all my life and I teach art part time in order to share my passion for creativity.
 I participate in a wide range of creative pursuits, but clay sculpture is my first love.
 My style ranges from symbolic to realistic and centres around human-ness.